You are here

-It is a pleasure to get acquainted with you and your participation in the American College of Physicians (ACP).
-The participation of early career physicians in the activities of the College is fundamental, and your enthusiasm and accomplishment are a catalyzer for the growth and development of the organization.
-In addition, with the current challenges for the practice of medicine, your active participation in the organization not only allows you to gain more insight and knowledge on the issues that affect the medical practice but also enhances the opportunity to enjoy the practice of medicine.
+The participation of early career physicians in the activities of the College is fundamental and your input is valued.
+Your enthusiasm and engagement are catalysts for the growth and development of your local ACP chapters as well as that of the national organization.
+With the current challenges facing the practice of medicine, your active participation will allow you to gain more insight and knowledge into the issues and enhance your opportunity to enjoy the practice of medicine.

 The benefits of membership in ACP are many and diverse.
 They range from access to Annals of Internal Medicine, MKSAP (Medical Knowledge Self-Assessment Program) discounts, DynaMed Plus, and ACP Practice Advisor, as well as having the opportunity to thrive and understand the current physician payment system.

-ACP also offers early career physicians the opportunity to develop leadership skills through the ACP Leadership Academy, which now also offers the opportunity to obtain a Certificate in Physician Leadership for Hospital Medicine.
-In the advocacy arena, the College is actively working to address issues relevant to practicing physicians, such as maintenance of certification and new models of physician reimbursement and reducing administrative hassles to increase the joy of medicine.
+ACP also offers early career physicians the opportunity to develop leadership skills through the ACP Leadership Academy, which now also offers the opportunity to obtain a Certificate in Physician Leadership for Hospital Medicine or a Certificate in Physician Leadership for General Internal Medicine.
+In the advocacy arena, the College is actively working to address issues relevant to practicing physicians, such as maintenance of certification, new models of physician reimbursement, and reducing administrative hassles to increase the joy of medicine.

 The Council of Early Career Physicians serves as a resource for the College and provides an effective mechanism for addressing your concerns along with development of products and services.
 With seats on the Board of Regents, the Board of Governors, and major College committees, the Council is able to disseminate your ideas and concerns directly to the College's leadership and to the leaders in organized medicine.

 Areas in which the Council is actively working include:

 - Developing activities and pathways to leadership for early career physicians in state chapters and nationally.